Thant-alt/1800_202210_TeamBBY24/README.md

 ## General Info
 This browser based web application to ...
-* Hi my name is Thant.
-I am excited for this project because I think it would be fun.
-* Hi.
-My name is Sarvenaz.
-I am excited to be here!
-Let us make history!
-* Hi.
-I have to resolve this conflict today.

-- Hi my name is Tushar and i am excited to this stuff.
--hi this is my secound line
-* Hi my name is Chi Lan.
-Please push successfully.
 ## Technologies
 Technologies used for this project:
 * HTML, CSS